QuantEcon/lecture-julia.myst/style.md

 # GOOD!
 b = a * x^2 # (14)
 ```
   - The exception to this rule is if it is immediately clear that a line of code represents a formula due to immediate proximity in the document.
-Always err on the side of extra equation numbers, and add it to the `rst` as required.
+Always err on the side of extra equation numbers, and add it to the `myst` as required.

 ## Type Annotations, Parameters, and Generic Programming